An Introduction to Stochastic PDEs: Introduction

 \section{Introduction}

-These notes are based on a series of lectures given first at the University of Warwick in spring 2008 and then at the Courant Institute in spring 2009.
+These notes are based on a series of lectures of various lengths given at the University of Warwick, the Courant Institute, Imperial College London, and EPFL.
 It is an attempt to give a reasonably self-contained presentation of the basic theory of stochastic partial differential equations, taking for granted basic measure theory, functional analysis and probability theory, but nothing else.
-Since the aim was to present most of the material covered in these notes during a 30-hours series of postgraduate lecture, such an attempt is doomed to failure unless drastic choices are made.
+Since the aim was to present most of the material covered in these notes during a 30-hours series of postgraduate lectures, such an attempt is doomed to failure unless drastic choices are made.
 This is why many important facets of the theory of stochastic PDEs are missing from these notes.
-In particular, we do \textit{not} treat equations with multiplicative noise, we do \textit{not} treat equations driven L\'evy noise, we do \textit{not} consider equations with `rough' (that is not locally Lipschitz, even in a suitable space) nonlinearities, we do \textit{not} treat measure-valued processes, we do \textit{not} consider hyperbolic or elliptic problems, we do \textit{not} cover Malliavin calculus and densities of solutions, etc. The reader who is interested in a more detailed exposition of these more technically subtle parts of the theory might be advised to read the excellent works \cite{DPZ92,DPZ96,PesZab,Roeck,SanzSole}.
+In particular, we do \textit{not} treat equations with multiplicative noise, we do \textit{not} treat equations driven L\'evy noise, we do \textit{not} consider equations with ``rough'' (that is not locally Lipschitz, even in a suitable space) nonlinearities, we do \textit{not} treat measure-valued processes, we do \textit{not} consider hyperbolic or elliptic problems, we do \textit{not} cover Malliavin calculus and densities of solutions, etc. The reader who is interested in a more detailed exposition of these more technically subtle parts of the theory might be advised to read the excellent works \cite{DPZ92,DPZ96,PesZab,Roeck,SanzSole}.

 Instead, the approach taken in these notes is to focus on semilinear \textit{parabolic} problems driven by \textit{additive} noise.
 These can be treated as stochastic evolution equations in some infinite-dimen\-sional Banach or Hilbert space that usually have nice regularising properties and they already form (in my humble opinion) a very rich class of problems with many interesting properties.
 Furthermore, this class of problems has the advantage of allowing to completely pass under silence many subtle problems arising from stochastic integration in infinite-dimensional spaces.